-Trick or Treating isn’t for everyone.
+Trick or Treating isn’t for everyone at Halloween.
 We tend to only go and visit people we know, but even then some people just consider it begging.

 For those of you who visit my SensorySeeker blog you will know that recently we had some good sensory fun with dinosaurs.
 Well I thought what a good Halloween alternative to trick or treat would some sensory spiders be.